 facilitate teamwork and delegation.

 In Microsoft Word, you can see a navigation pane with all headers, which creates an interactive table of contents.
 To access the navigation pane, go to the View ribbon.
 In the “Show” section, click “Navigation Pane.”
-Make sure you are in the Document Map (Mac) or Headings (PC) section of the panel on the left
+Make sure you are in the Document Map (Mac) or Headings (PC) section of the panel on the left.

 Google Docs opens the navigation pane by default.
 You may need to click the list icon at the top left of your screen.